 As a privilege to seniors, only they are allowed to drive from the school property for lunch.
 This privilege is not extended to other students unless they are accompanied by another approved adult.
-Exceptions can be made for approved reasons with the main office.

 Fan Behavior

 Attendance at CFS athletic events is considered a privilege.
 Inappropriate behavior will result in the revocation of this privilege.
 This holds true for both home and away events.
 Unacceptable behavior would include taunting or offending other teams and fans, rudely addressing an official, or anything that will tarnish the reputation of CFS or undermine our mission to share Christ with the community.